 - Retake the courses that were completed more than six years ago.

-- Apply for an extension.
+- Apply for an extension using the Program Time Extension Form.
 Approval of an extension request is not guaranteed so you are strongly encouraged to schedule your courses so that all program requirements can be completed within six years.

 What is the policy concerning religious holidays and class attendance?